Kaiu8x/MyDiaryApp/README.md

 ## Description

-My first iOS app.
-Using GitHub API and HTTP request to get comments of issues in a repository.
+My first iOS app, using GitHub API and HTTP request to get comments of issues in a repository.

 ## Functionalities